 Graduating doctoral students at The University of Texas at Brownsville are required to submit an electronic copy of their dissertation.
 In the future, master's theses and professional reports will also be required to be submitted to the Texas Digital Library in pdf format.

 This ETD site provides resources for preparing ETDs.
-For official university regulations regarding submission procedures and deadline dates see the Graduation Guidelines and Deadlines in the UTB/TSC Graduate School website.
+For official university regulations regarding submission procedures and deadline dates visit the Application for Graduation and Deadlines pages on the UTB Graduate School website.